-Vikram Lander: Bollywood Celebrities Express Support To India's Space Mission
+Vikram Lander: Karan Johar To Taapsee Pannu - Bollywood Celebs Express Support To ISRO

 Bollywood celebrities, who were also touched with the team's hard work, took to Twitter and expressed their support to the scientists.

 Actor Riteish Deshmukh wrote, "We shall over come!!!!!
 Future belongs to those who believe in the beauty their dreams!!
 We are incredibly proud of the entire team of @isro - what was achieved today was no small feat. #JaiHind." (sic).
 View the tweet here.
-We shall over come!!!!!
-Future belongs to those who believe in the beauty their dreams!!
-We are incredibly proud of the entire team of

 We shall over come!!!!!
 Future belongs to those who believe in the beauty their dreams!!
-We are incredibly proud of the entire team of
+We are incredibly proud of the entire team of @isro - what was achieved today was no small feat. #JaiHind https://t.co/ktuJjb9ozx— Riteish Deshmukh (@Riteishd) 6 September 2019

 Meanwhile, veteran actor Anupam Kher wrote, "Go... #Chandrayan2...
 Go.
 Indians all over the world are with you. @isro